 Buick has a bit of a stodgy image today, but back in the mid-'80s, it was as cool as an acid-washed jean jacket.
 Buick was racing in NASCAR with the Regal coupe, and the street car needed to back up the racer's looks.
 While the base V6 struggled to hit highway speeds, the 1987 GNX version turned the volume up to 11.
-Conservatively rated at 276 horsepower, “Darth Vader's car" outran everything in its day, from more expensive Corvettes, to even more expensive Ferrari Testarossas.
-With only 547 made, the big, black Buick quickly started appreciating.
+Conservatively rated at 276 horsepower, “Darth Vader's car" outran everything in its day, from more expensive Corvettes to even more expensive Ferrari Testarossas.
+With only 547 made, the big black Buick quickly started appreciating.
 Want one?
-Bring buckets of cash, as there are two listed on Bring a Trailer as of this writing, both asking over $100,000.
+Bring buckets of cash — some ask over $100,000.

 How about a DIY GNX clone?
 You can start with any '78 to '87 Regal, but the 1982+ cars had the familiar slant nose from the factory.
-Buy one for under $2,000, paint it black, and throw a turbo at it for a cheapo GNX clone.
+Buy one for under $2,000, paint it black and throw a turbo at it for a cheap GNX clone.
 Or spend a little more for the Turbo or early Grand National trim.

 Porsche 996.
 Source | Phototram

 Want to look like the mysterious cool guy in school on “Beverly Hills 90210"?
 You need a Porsche.
-All right—so the 911 has always been popular and expensive, but here we are talking the mid-'90s 993.
-The last of the air-cooled Porsche 911s, it's also often considered to be the best.
-This generation saw improved exterior aero visual flash, the transmission grew to six speeds, and the updated suspension gives you a refined ride but also the old-school 911 flavor.
+The 911 has always been popular and expensive, but here we are talking the mid-'90s 993.
+It's the last of the air-cooled Porsche 911s and often considered to be the best.
+This generation saw improved exterior aero visual flash, the transmission grew to six speeds and the updated suspension gives you a refined ride, but with the old-school 911 flavor.
 The steering feel is incredible, and twin-turbo 3.6L makes a sound you'll never forget.
 The highest performance versions with a manual transmission can easily sell for over three times the original MSRP, which wasn't low even back then.
 Currently, the average sale price is quickly approaching $80,000.

 Can't afford a 993?
 Me neither.
-But the next-generation offers even better performance.
+But the next generation offers even better performance.
 It's still affordable-ish, since purists don't love this car for being the first generation of water-cooled 911s.
 Plus, those “runny egg" headlights are slightly odd.
-A well cared for example should go for $25,000, while a high mileage or neglected example can go for half that amount.
+A well cared for one should go for $25,000, while a high mileage or neglected one can go for half that amount.